Wet and dry internal friction can be measured with the Jarzynski equality: Dry internal friction

 The methodology to extract the internal friction coefficient is illustrated using a molecule with parameters: $\left\{b=800, l_{\mathrm{H}}=500\,\mathrm{nm}, K=3.0\times10^{-9}\,\text{kg/s}, h^*=0.0\right\}$ as an example.
 An ensemble of such molecules is pulled from an initial trap position of ${\chi}_{2x}^{\text{(i)}}=5\,l_{\text{H}}$ to a final trap position of ${\chi}_{2x}^{\text{(f)}}=7\,l_{\text{H}}$ at different pulling velocities.
 At each value of the pulling velocity, the average dissipated work is calculated at several values of the solvent viscosity in the range, $\eta_{\textrm{s}}=\eta_{\textrm{s},0}$ to $\eta_{\textrm{s}}=10\,\eta_{\textrm{s},0}$.
 In an experimental setting with water as the solvent, suitable viscogens, such as glucose or sucrose, may be added to the solvent in order to realize an approximately four-fold increase in its viscosity~\cite{Jas2001,Qiu2004}.
 In experiments that study the kinetics of intrachain contact formation in polypeptides~\cite{Bieri1999} suspended in a solvent mixture of ethanol and glycerol, the solvent viscosity was varied over two orders of magnitude by adjusting the proportion of glycerol in the mixture.

-As shown in Fig.~\ref{fig:extract_iv}, for each value of the pulling velocity used, the average dissipated work in the hypothetical limit of zero solvent viscosity, $\left<W_{\text{dis}}\right>_{\eta_{\!_{\, \text{s}}}\to\,0}$, is obtained from a linear fit to the average dissipated work at finite solvent viscosities.
-In the inset of Fig.~\ref{fig:extract_iv}, the extrapolated values of the average dissipated work in the limit of zero solvent viscosity (divided by the stretching distance $d$), is plotted against the pulling velocity.
+As shown in Fig.~\ref{fig:extract_iv}~(a), for each value of the pulling velocity used, the average dissipated work in the hypothetical limit of zero solvent viscosity, $\left<W_{\text{dis}}\right>_{\eta_{\!_{\, \text{s}}}\to\,0}$, is obtained from a linear fit to the average dissipated work at finite solvent viscosities.
+Since the extrapolated value is finite, it is clear signature of the presence of dry internal friction.
+In Fig.~\ref{fig:extract_iv}~(b), the extrapolated values of the average dissipated work in the limit of zero solvent viscosity (divided by the stretching distance $d$), is plotted against the pulling velocity.
 The slope of the graph $(K_{\textrm{BD}})$ represents the internal friction coefficient extracted from simulations.

 Table~\ref{k_bd} shows a comparison between the value of the internal friction coefficient used as an input parameter in the Brownian dynamics simulations, and the corresponding value extracted from the dissipated work using the protocol proposed here, for various molecular and control parameters.
-As seen from the table, our protocol recovers the input internal friction coefficient to within $5\%$ accuracy.
-Furthermore, values of the extracted internal friction coefficient, for models with and without fluctuating hydrodynamic interactions, lie close to each other, supporting the conclusion that hydrodynamic interactions do not affect the dissipated work in the system.
+Our protocol recovers the input internal friction coefficient to within $5\%$ accuracy, and is insensitive to the choice of the spring-force law, as shown for the Marko-Siggia and the FENE force laws in Table~\ref{k_bd}.
+Further, values of $K_{\textrm{BD}}$, for models with and without HI, lie close to each other, indicating that HI does not affect the dissipated work due to dry internal friction.